-For example, you may notice that there were quite a few human cases happened in the first several months of 2006 in the Middle East (Figure 1-15).
+For example, you may notice that there were quite a few human cases happened in the first several months of 2006 in the Middle East (Figure 1-16).
 For each case, you can make an inquiry to learn more information by directly clicking on the symbol.
 Please keep track of the spread of the flu virus based on the maps.

-Figure 1-15: Bird Flu Outbreak map of Google Earth Focused in the Middle East
+Figure 1-16: Bird Flu Outbreak map of Google Earth Focused in the Middle East

-A-15: Describe the patterns of the bird flu for both bird and human cases in the Middle East (geographic distribution, spread patterns and seasonal patterns) by viewing the bird flu maps.
+A-14: Describe the geographic and seasonal patterns of the bird flu for both bird and human cases in the Middle East by viewing the bird flu maps.

-A-16: Try to identify how many human cases happened in Turkey and report their Latitudes and Longitudes (Hint: in the place panel, only select the "Map of human cases").
+A-15: Try to identify how many human cases happened in Turkey and report their Latitudes and Longitudes (Hint: in the place panel, only select the "Map of human cases").

-A-17: According to the maps, could you predict the potential areas that can be impacted by the bird flu (Hint: Use poultry density map and if possible try to search for bird migration information)?
+A-16: According to the maps, what region could be the most popular areas that are impacted by the bird flu (Hint: Use poultry density map and if possible try to search for bird migration information)?

-[2] The Flight Info Example.
+[2] The Google 3D Warehouse Example.
 You should spend no more than 10 minutes to finish this part.